 - Participate in community-based awareness activities and initiatives.

-- Join associations that address family violence while promoting gender equality.
+- Join groups that address family violence and domestic violence while promoting gender equity.

 What schools can do

 - Help children learn non-violent ways of dealing with conflict.

 - Educate young people about dating violence and all other forms of abuse.

 - Place dating violence posters in the school and provide prevention of domestic violence information sheets for students.